jython/book/chapter19.rst

 cycle like that can be created.
 Bob always allows Alice to go first, in the example above.
 However, this is not always easy to do.
 Often, a more robust strategy is to allow for timeouts.

+Other Synchronization Objects
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Synchronized Queues

+Queue
+First-in, first-out

+A number of methods, including join

+If you need to implement another policy, such as last-in, first-out or based on a priority, you can use ``java.util.concurrent`` for the appropriate

+(These have since been implemented in Python 2.6.)

+Condition variables

+It's important that you carefully consider
+In particular, there's no guarantee that only one thread will be woken

+There are other mechanisms to synchronize, including exchangers, barriers, latches, etc. You can use semaphores to describe scenarios where it's possible for multiple threads to enter.
+Or use locks that are set up to distinguish reads from writes.
+There are many possibilities.

 Atomic Operations